Last Updated on

 Chain Link

 Absolutely fundamental.
-If a link of your chain brakes you can replace it and keep riding.
-It weighs nothing and takes no space.
+If a link in your chain breaks you can replace it and keep riding.
+It weighs nothing and takes up no space.

 Tube